Mid Cornwall · PL26

 Why St Stephen-in-Brannel is its own job.

 Conservation Area covers the village core including the church.
 China clay heritage and surrounding former clay pits shape much of the parish landscape and create brownfield opportunities.
+That sets the scene before any design work begins.
 For building regulations package specifically, parts of St Stephen-in-Brannel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Stephen-in-Brannel project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a St Stephen-in-Brannel application gets approved at eight weeks or stalls in committee.
+The modern Persimmon-style estates that dominate St Stephen-in-Brannel (and continue out toward St Austell) set the tone for any building regulations package scheme here.

 Planning note